HermanL02/WarwickUniversity-Notes/202401/PPT.md

 ## Introduction and Motivation
 - Supporters: Five Eye Nations & many EU Countries & China
-- Refusers: Some citizens and some companies
+- Refusers: Some governments, citizens and some companies
 - Great Argue now
 - Expected decisions and new bills coming out in the close future
 ## More Precise